-Freelance Sports (Rugby) Writer/Journalist needed in Namibia, Zimbabwe, Morocco, Kenya, Tunisia and Uganda to cover the 2018 Rugby Africa Gold Cup
+Freelance Sports (Rugby) Writer/Journalist Needed in Namibia, Zimbabwe, Morocco, Kenya, Tunisia and Uganda to cover the 2018 Rugby Africa Gold Cup

-APO Group is hiring freelance sports (Rugby) writer / journalist in Namibia, Zimbabwe, Morocco, Kenya, Tunisia and Uganda to cover the 2018 Rugby Africa Gold Cup, create press releases and take photos.
+APO Group (www.APO-opa.com) is hiring freelance sports (Rugby) writer/journalist in Namibia, Zimbabwe, Morocco, Kenya, Tunisia and Uganda to cover the 2018 Rugby Africa Gold Cup, create press releases and take photos.
 Must have a journalistic background or experience in writing sports articles, such as news articles for publication.
-An interest in Rugby would be […]
+An interest in Rugby would be an […]

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...